WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 - `ElectricalDarkCorrectionFeature`: uses "optically masked" black pixels on the edges of XS detectors to automatically subtract electrical readout noise

-- `EtalonCorrectionFeature`: new
+- `EtalonCorrectionFeature`: controls application of an optional calibration to remove detector etaloning from broadband and Raman signal

-- `HorizROIFeature`: handles cropping the spectra to the configured horizontal start/stop pixels
+- `HorizROIFeature`: responsible for cropping the spectra to the calibrated spectral range as defined by the EEPROM's horizontal start and stop (pixel space)

-- `InGaAsCorrectionFeature`: new
+- `InGaAsCorrectionFeature`: an experimental new feature to correct the divergent detector gain and offset behavior observed on InGaAs photodiode linear arrays with interleaved electronics

-- `InterpolationFeature`: allows interpolating a spectrum to a fixed (regular incremental) x-axis to ease comparison across units with different wavecals
+- `InterpolationFeature`: allows interpolating a spectrum to a fixed (arithmetic) x-axis to ease comparison across units with different wavecals

-- `LibraryMatchingFeature`: new
+- `LibraryMatchingFeature`: newly promoted from the plugin hinterlands

 - **`RamanIntensityCorrectionFeature`**: applies the y-axis intensity correction calibrated with NIST SRM standards

 - `ReferenceFeature`: similar to DarkFeature, responsible for the reference measurement used in many non-Raman techniques

-- `RichardsonLucyFeature`: a
+- `RichardsonLucyFeature`: an experimental [peak-sharpening deconvolution](https://en.wikipedia.org/wiki/Richardson%E2%80%93Lucy_deconvolution)
-  [peak-sharpening deconvolution](https://en.wikipedia.org/wiki/Richardson%E2%80%93Lucy_deconvolution)
+  which reshapes peaks to more closely approximate their optical FWHM

-  which reshapes peaks to closer to their "ideal" FWHM (experimental)
+- `ScanAveragingFeature`: responsible for managing scan averaging; note that scan averaging itself is currently performed within InterfaceDevices (i.e.

-- `ScanAveragingFeature`: responsible for managing scan averaging; note that scan averaging itself is currently performed in `wasatch.WasatchDevice`
+  `wasatch.WasatchDevice`)

 - **`TakeOneFeature`**: a class responsible for taking a single, optionally averaged, optionally laser-illuminated, optionally dark-corrected measurement from